Step 4: Full View

 Upon discovering the structural failure, the serious design errors, and Engineer B's post-stroke impaired practice arrangement, what did Engineer A's professional obligations require regarding disclosure to the State Board?

-Report Immediately, Offer Cooperative Disclosure Board's choice Report Engineer B's impaired practice and the structural failure to the State Board immediately upon discovery, while simultaneously offering to pursue a cooperative disclosure pathway that gives Engineer B agency in the process and assists in identifying a temporary licensed practice management alternative
+O1 Report Engineer B's impaired practice and the structural failure to the State Board immediately upon discovery, while simultaneously offering to pursue a cooperative disclosure pathway that gives Engineer B agency in the process and assists in identifying a temporary licensed practice management alternative Board's choice

 Code provision II.1.f creates a mandatory obligation for engineers with knowledge of a code violation to report to appropriate authorities.
 The Public Welfare Paramount principle requires affirmative protective action when the public is at ongoing risk.
 The Friendship Non-Justification for Non-Reporting Obligation establishes that personal relationships do not constitute an ethical exemption from the reporting duty.
 Against these, the Compassionate Peer Reporting Obligation recognizes private confrontation as a legitimate intermediate step when a cooperative alternative is genuinely available, and the Impaired Practice Cooperative Reporting with Practice Alternative Obligation suggests that a pathway giving the impaired engineer agency in the disclosure process may produce better outcomes for all parties.